lfishRhungry/zbanner/README.md

 - [ ] Try to use Lua to write StatelessProbe.
 - [ ] Add some interesting probe.
 - [ ] Make it possible to load probe from Nmap's probes database.
 - [ ] Drop no stateless functions like `--banners` mode of Masscan.
-(Will detach from Masscan's branch)

 # Authors